kathleenwest/Azure-Virtual-Machine-Web-App-Demo-Project/README.md

 ## Cleanup

-Don't forget to stop your virtual machine after you are done playing with your project and delete your resoure group.
+Don't forget to stop your virtual machine after you are done playing with your project and to delete your resource group.